etclabscore/go-ethereum/README.md

 ### Operating a private/custom network
 As of [Geth 3.4](https://github.com/etclabscore/go-ethereum/releases) you are now able to configure a private chain by specifying an __external chain configuration__ JSON file, which includes necessary genesis block data as well as feature configurations for protocol forks, bootnodes, and chainID.

-Please find full [example  external configuration files representing the Mainnet and Morden Testnet specs in the /config subdirectory of this repo]().
+Please find full [example  external configuration files representing the Mainnet and Mordor Testnet specs in the /config subdirectory of this repo]().
 You can use either of these files as a starting point for your own customizations.

 It is important for a private network that all nodes use compatible chains.
 In the case of custom chain configuration, the chain configuration file (`chain.json`) should be equivalent for each node.